pmndrs/maath/README.md

 - keep copy-paste simple.
 Try not to add too many inter-dependencies so the functions are copy-paste friendly
 - loose typing.
 Try to add typing, but don't go crazy with generics and complexity

+### Functions

+#### Distributions

+Functions that give distributions of points in a space.
+Notice how we use IN and ON in the function names to determine wether the points are in the volume or on the surface.

+- **randomInCircle**: random points in a circle of given radius
+- **randomOnCircle**: random points on the circumference of a circle of given radius

+- **randomInSphere**: random uniform points in a sphere of given radius
+- **randomOnSphere**: random uniform points on the surface of a sphere of given radius

+- **fibonacciOnSphere**: a Fibonacci lattice mapped on the surface of a sphere of given radius